Manish-G-Sahu/Open-Pit-Mining-Project/README.md

 Data Analytics: Provides insights into operations and identifies inefficiencies or areas for improvement.

-Dashboards: Interactive dashboards built using Power BI/Tableau for data visualization and decision-making.
+Dashboards: Interactive dashboards built using Tableau/Power BI for data visualization and decision-making.

 Alerts & Notifications: Real-time alerts for any anomalies or inefficiencies in the operations.